MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/encryption.md

 # required metadata

 title: Encryption in Finance and Operations apps
-description: This topic describes the encryption technology that is used to protect customer data while at rest in an environment's SQL Server database and Azure Storage.
+description: This article describes the encryption technology that is used to protect customer data while at rest in an environment's SQL Server database and Azure Storage.
 author: nedb
 ms.date: 06/15/2020
 ms.topic: article